henix/slt2/README.md

 ## Standalone command

+See `runslt2.lua`.

-See `runslt2.lua`, to install, link it in your path.
+To install, create a symbolic link to it in your path.

 ## Compatibility